techidaily/site-games-able/source/_posts/manage-screen-playback-overlays-in-discord.md

 ![Discord Detecting the Game Being Played](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/discord-detecting-the-game-being-played.jpg)

  If Discord doesn't automatically detect the game, you must troubleshoot the problem.
-If you fail to[fix the game detection feature in Discord](https://www.makeuseof.com/windows-discord-game-detection-not-working/) , you can manually add the game.
+If you fail to [fix the game detection feature in Discord](https://www.makeuseof.com/windows-discord-game-detection-not-working/) , you can manually add the game.

 Here's how: